Ad

 Anger: A Substitute Emotion

-• Anger can also be a substitute emotion.
-By this we mean that sometimes people make themselves angry so that they don't have to feel pain.
-People change their feelings of pain into anger because it feels better to be angry than it does to be in pain.
-This changing of pain into anger may be done consciously or unconsciously.
+• Anger can also be a substitute emotion, as some people make themselves angry so that they don't have to feel pain.
+For some, it feels better to be angry than it does to be in pain, and this may be a conscious or an unconscious defense mechanism.

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs